MV Empire Star (1935): Loss

 Overnight there was a strong northwest wind and heavy sea, drenching everyone in the boats.
 At first light on 24 October the boats could not see each other.
-Mr Vernon's boat hoisted its sail and set off before the wind, until at 1010 hrs his crew sighted the Third Officer's boat several miles to the southwest.
+Vernon's boat hoisted its sail and set off before the wind, until at 1010 hrs his crew sighted the Third Officer's boat several miles to the southwest.
 They tried to steer towards it, but the heavy weather prevented them.
 At 1230 hrs Vernon abandoned the attempt and altered course to the southeast.
 At 1700 hrs he ordered the sail lowered and the boat to heave to with her sea anchor.
 At 2300 hrs the rudder broke off at the top pintle, so two of Vernon's men used an oar as an improvised and unsatisfactory steering oar.
-On 25 October the weather was still wild so Mr Vernon's boat drifted before the wind with her sea anchor and sail.
+On 25 October the weather was still wild so Vernon's boat drifted before the wind with her sea anchor and sail.

 On the afternoon of 25 October the Black Swan-class sloop HMS Black Swan found an upturned lifeboat surrounded by wreckage.
-Then at 1815 hrs the sloop found Mr Vernon's boat and rescued her 34 occupants.
-Black Swan then searched for 120 miles, and on the morning of 26 October discovered Mr Moscop-Young's boat and rescued its 27 occupants.
+Then at 1815 hrs the sloop found Vernon's boat and rescued her 34 occupants.
+Black Swan then searched for 120 miles, and on the morning of 26 October located Moscop-Young's boat and rescued its 27 occupants.
 Captain Capon and his party were never found.
 His may have been the upturned boat that the sloop had seen on the afternoon of 25 October.
 Capon's boat included the Chief Engineer, all three radio officers and six passengers.
 Five of the passengers were South African: 63-year-old Julie Martiessen with her 27-year-old daughter Gisela, and 46-year-old Annie Philpott with her two boys Kenneth (12) and John (nine).

 Surviving passengers wrote to Blue Star Line commending the ship's officers and men.
 One credited Leslie Vernon and Second Officer JP Smith with "unflinching courage" and tirelessness.
 Another commended Vernon for "seamanship, courage and tact".
 Seaman James Donaldson was called "outstanding" for his "energy and zeal".
 Roland Moscrop-Young was credited with "remarkable coolness, ability and seamanship" and Junior Engineer Hickman was thanked for "continuous and unending" help.
 Vernon and Moscrop-Young were awarded the MBE and Donaldson was awarded the BEM.